tekniiquann/tekniiquann.github.io/_posts/2024-08-03-Sapck-Install-LLVM-on-Workstation-or-HPC-Platform.md

 {% highlight console %}
 ~$ spack spec -I llvm @17.0.6 %clang@16.0.6
 {% endhighlight %}
-`%` is the symbol for making out compiler-to-use for building on operating system.
-While `@` symbol marks out the version of every library or tool involved. `@17.0.6` is version of LLVM I want to build in this example, and `@12.2.0` marks the version of `gcc` I wish Spack to use.
-Compiler with given version must be executable on living system.
+`%` is the symbol for marking out compiler-to-use on operating system.
+While `@` symbol marks out the version of every library or tool involved. `@17.0.6` is version of LLVM I want to build in this example, and `@12.2.0` marks the version of `clang` I wish Spack to use.
+Compiler with given version must be executable on operating system.
 Try to run
 {% highlight console %}
 ~$ spack compilers list
 {% endhighlight %}